Generic Name: insulin lispro (IN-su-lin LIS-proe)

 - If you will be using Humalog cartridges at home, a health care provider will teach you how to use it.
 Be sure you understand how to use Humalog cartridges.
 Follow the procedures you are taught when you use a dose.
 Contact your health care provider if you have any questions.

 - You may use Humalog cartridges in an insulin pump if you are directed to do so by your doctor.
-If you are using an insulin pump, do NOT dilute Humalog cartridges or mix it together with any other type of insulin.

 - Use the proper technique taught to you by your doctor.
 Inject deep under the skin, NOT into muscle or a vein.